Meet our Beta Readers

 Lynn Brown wrote her first book at the age of 6, (a fantasy!) to the wild acclaim of her kindergarten class.
 She’s been helping other writers get their words out into the world ever since.

-Catherine is a historical and literary fiction writer who has been lost in books since they could hold them.
+Cassiopeia (“Cath”, they/them) is a historical and literary fiction writer who has been lost in books since they could hold them.
 Aside from writing, they’re also working towards a degree in archaeology.
 You could say they’re always looking to dig up the next great find—in both books and their career.

 Madison Parrotta